How to Use Chord Groove

 Build your own progression

-• Choose specific chords for each slot.
+• Choose a chord for each slot.

 • Mix major, minor, or diminished chords.